 We offer specialist visa and immigration advice and leading welcome and orientation programmes to help you maximise university life.

 RESILIENCE, WELLBEING AND COUNSELLING

 Our qualified and experienced Counsellors can help work through any personal, academic and emotional difficulties that impact on your studies

 Including School and exam support, accommodation requirements and assistance with applications for Disabled Students’ Allowance

-Healthcare and prescriptions are free for everyone in Northern Ireland through the National Health Service.
+Healthcare and prescriptions are free for everyone in Northern Ireland through the National Health Service (NHS).

-If you need to see a doctor or order a prescription, this General Practice provides NHS (and non-NHS) services for Queen’s students.
+If you need to see a doctor or order a prescription, the University Health Centre at Queen's General Practice provides NHS (and non-NHS) services for Queen’s students.